Damping and Reflection Transfer with a Series Termination Resistor

 Even these transmission lines might require a series termination resistor

 Trace, source, and load impedance matching are important in boards that contain transmission lines.
 Whenever the rise time of a signal is much shorter than the round trip propagation time for signals, you should make sure these impedances match in your interconnects.
-Impedance controlled design and routing can help ensure your traces have consistent impedance, but some critical components and high-speed signalling standards may require implementing a series termination resistor.
+Impedance controlled design and routing can help ensure your traces have consistent impedance, but some critical components and high-speed signaling standards may require implementing a series termination resistor.

 Termination vs. Damping with a Series Termination Resistor